larahabashy/DSCI522_group_12/doc/Report.md

 Table 2.
 F1 score with optimized hyperpamaters for each model

-With the best performing model, we tried to predict on our test data and the f1 score on the test set is xxx.
+With the best performing model, we tried to predict on our test data and the f1 score on the test set is 0.5.
 Based on the result above, we find that although `LogisticRegression` is the better model to use between the two, the f1 score is only around 0.5 which suggests that there is still a lot of errors in prediction.